 All runners (balance of entries):

-Runners who do not meet the payment deadline will forfeit their entry.
+If you do not meet the payment deadline, you will forfeit your entry.

-Unsuccessful applicants will receive an email notification after the draw closes, inviting them to secure a charity entry, or to secure a substitution entry between 4 December 2017 and 28 February 2018.
+If you’ve been unsuccessful in your application, you’ll receive an email notification after the draw closes, inviting you to secure a charity entry, or to secure a substitution entry between 9 January 2019 – 18 March 2019.